SquareSquire286/Team-Edentata-VR-Project/README.md

 - University of Regina Armadillo Lab

 # Disclaimer
->ArachnoTherapy VR Copyright (C) 2022 Jacob Chapman, Roxanne Harrison, Jacob Sauer
+>ArachnoTherapy VR Copyright (C) 2022 Jacob Chapman, Roxanne Harrison, Jacob Sauer.
 >This is not a clinically proven therapy tool.
 Use at your own risk.